sst/sst/www/docs/learn/graphql-api.md

 ### Code First GraphQL

-In our setup, we use [pothos](https://pothos-graphql.dev/) to do what is called "Code first GraphQL".
-What this means is you write all of your GraphQL API definitions in Typescript instead of splitting them between GraphQL files and TS files.
-It is a fantastically productive pattern and is what we recommend for everyone.
-Some of the benefits:
+In our setup, we use [Pothos](https://pothos-graphql.dev/) to do what is called _Code first GraphQL_.
+What this means is that you write all of your GraphQL API definitions in TypeScript instead of splitting them across GraphQL files and TS files.
+It is a fantastically productive pattern and we recommend it for everyone.
+Here are some of the reasons why:

-- **First class Typescript support**: Pothos is a Typescript first library.
-This means the entire API has been designed to maximize typesafety and inference.
-You will get useful autocomplete, full type-safety while having to write very few manual type annotations.
+- **First class Typescript support**

+  Pothos is a Typescript first library.
+This means the entire API has been designed to maximize type-safety and inference.
+You will get useful autocomplete, full type-safety, while having to write very few manual type annotations.

-- **Single source of truth** Seperating your schema from your resolver code usually requires code-generation to keep things in sync.
+- **Single source of truth**

+  Seperating your schema from your resolver code usually requires code-generation to keep things in sync.
 This is a clunky workflow and can feel tedious to maintain things in two places.
 With Pothos you have a single source of truth for both the schema and the implementation.

-- **Plugin system** Pothos comes with a set of [incredibly useful plugins](https://pothos-graphql.dev/docs/plugins).
+- **Plugin system**

+  Pothos comes with a set of [incredibly useful plugins](https://pothos-graphql.dev/docs/plugins).
 These simplify implementing common patterns like paging, authorization, and more.

 ### Lambda Optimized

-Our GraphQL setup ships with a lambda optimized GraphQL server.
-We've taken care to make sure it is as small as possible to minimize cold starts while still including what you'll need to ship complete GraphQL APIs.
+The GraphQL setup in our starter ships with a Lambda optimized GraphQL server.
+We've taken care to make sure it's as small as possible to minimize cold starts.
+While still including what you'll need to ship complete GraphQL APIs.

+Now let's start by adding the types for our new comments feature.